zeciljain8197/zeciljain8197/README.md

 - 🌱 I’m currently learning Machine Learning and Data Analytics fundamentals and trying to implement them in real-world scenarios.

-- 👯 Looking to collaborate on a Formula1 exclusive community platform for its enthusiasts.
+- 👯 Looking to collaborate on a Assassins Creed exhaustive dataset creation.

 - 💬 Ask me about: Python, SQL, Data Visualization, Data Analysis and Machine Learning